jensengen/Project5/README.md

 The Project relies on official ROS packages as well as custom packages developed for this project.

 ### Official ROS Packages
-`gmapping`: This package performs SLAM and build a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras. http://wiki.ros.org/gmapping
+`gmapping`: This package performs SLAM and builds a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras. http://wiki.ros.org/gmapping

 `turtlebot_teleop`: This package provides teleoperation to manually control a robot using keyboard commands.